Bonavista Peninsula Activities

 Accessibility

 The first floor of the Twine Loft (the dining room) is wheelchair accessible.
 We have 1 wheelchair accessible washroom and the waterside deck is wheelchair accessible as well.
-If you or someone in your party uses a wheelchair, scooter or walker, please inform us in advance and we will arrange for the closest parking spot possible.
+If you or someone in your party uses a wheelchair, scooter or walker, please inform us in advance so we may discuss parking options.

-Because our property uses gravel to allow for drainage from higher tides and heavy rain, we recommend guests with wheeled mobility aids take advantage of our closer parking spots for more direct access to the ramp.
+Because our property uses gravel to allow for drainage from higher tides and heavy rain, we recommend guests with wheeled mobility aids get dropped off directly at the access ramp in the Twine Loft driveway.
 The ramp is located to the right of the driveway therefore, we recommend the guest requiring the ramp enter and exit their vehicle on the right hand side.

 Should you or someone you are travelling with have a disability, do not hesitate to discuss ways we can better serve you when you make your reservation, or when you are on the premises.
 It is our goal to provide the best dining experience to everyone we serve and continuously educate ourselves on best practices.